jasonmccreary/blog-posts/2012-03-23-install-configure-awstats-amazon-ec2.md

 # Closing

 There were several good references for installing and configuring AWStats.
 However, nothing seemed comprehensive or specific for Amazon EC2.
-So if nothing else, I figured I&rsquo;d post and fill the keyword gap to hopefully help those like me starting our with server admin and Amazon EC2.
+So if nothing else, I figured I'd post and fill the keyword gap to hopefully help those like me starting our with server admin and Amazon EC2.

  [1]: http://aws.amazon.com/ec2/ "Amazon EC2"
  [2]: http://awstats.sourceforge.net/